thisiseth/esp32-serprog/README.md

 *i have successfully reflashed my Steam Deck 1.8V 16MByte BIOS chip using the cheapest aliexpress MOSFET levelshifter and 1.8V LDO at spispeed=250K, although it took like 20 minutes*

-SPI speed selection is up to you, depends on the flash chip, wiring etc. - ESP32 should support up to 80MHz in theory
+SPI speed selection is up to you, depends on the flash chip, wiring etc. - ESP32 should support up to 80MHz in theory.
+If no spispeed parameter is provided default value of 8M is used

 UART baud rate matters only when using HW UART, at least serial/JTAG will always transmit as fast as USB allows